Skip to main content

 • Warm weather and heavy evaporation — Speeds the cycle of mineral buildup

-• Dust, dirt, or metals — Get trapped on the waterline and bond to scale
+• Dust, dirt, or contaminates — Get trapped on the waterline and bond to scale

 Once scale hardens, brushing or basic cleaning products won’t remove it.
 At that point, professional equipment is needed to safely restore your tile.